 As seen, the minimum investment is the value of one unit of that ETF.

 If you have a smaller capital, you will not be able to invest in an ETF that has a larger value than your capital.

 Fractional units are possible for Endowus and MoneyOwl

-As such, both robo-advisors still allow you to purchase fractional units for each funds.
+From there, they will allocate a percentage into each fund and still allow you to purchase fractional units for each funds.